South Portsmouth, Kentucky

 South Portsmouth is an unincorporated community in Greenup County, Kentucky, United States.
 South Portsmouth is located on the Ohio River across from Portsmouth, Ohio and 3 mi west of South Shore, Kentucky.
 Kentucky Route 8 passes through the community.

 South Portsmouth was originally called Springville due to the numerous springs in the area.
 Springville was incorporated as a town on March 3, 1876.
-The Chesapeake and Ohio Railroad built a track through the community in the early 1900s.
-Subsequently the name of the community was changed to South Portsmouth, presumably to indicate its location and strengthen its connection with Portsmouth, Ohio, a city of more than 20,000 people.
+The Chesapeake and Ohio Railway built a track through the community in the early 1900s.
+Subsequently, the name of the community was changed to South Portsmouth, presumably to indicate its location and strengthen its connection with Portsmouth, Ohio, a city of more than 20,000 people.

-An Amtrak train station, South Portsmouth-South Shore station, is located just east of South Portsmouth.
+An Amtrak train station, South Portsmouth-South Shore station, was formerly located in South Portsmouth.
+The station was moved to South Shore as part of the construction of the Carl D. Perkins Memorial Bridge.

-South Portsmouth is the site of an 18th-Century Shawnee Indian village called Lower Shawneetown.
+South Portsmouth is the site of an 18th-century Shawnee Indian village called Lower Shawneetown.